REVOLUTIONARY INJECTABLE CANNABINOIDS DELIVERY

 INJECTABLE CBD PATENT APPLICATION FILED OCTOBER 7, 2019

-Innocan Pharma™ has a worldwide exclusive agreement with Yissum Research and Development Company, the commercial arm of Hebrew University of Jerusalem, to develop a unique platform for injectable CANNABINOIDS loaded liposomes into the bloodstream, or even targeted at a specific organ or body part, with precise time and dosage control.
+Innocan Pharma™ has a worldwide exclusive agreement with Yissum Research and Development Company, the commercial arm of Hebrew University of Jerusalem, to develop a unique platform for injectable CANNABINOIDS loaded liposomes into the bloodstream.

 Liposomes are spherical vesicles composed of one or more layers of lipids that can carry drugs through the human vascular system.
 Liposomes are one of the most important and most successful delivery systems to date commercialized.
 There are currently approximately 15 FDA-approved liposomal drugs and many more are known to be in clinical trials.
 Liposomes are biocompatible and non-toxic and can improve the drug performances: the drug can stay longer in the bloodstream (more availability), the distribution to target organs is improved and the formulation is safer.

-InnoCan’s business strategy for the Yissum Agreement is to sub-licence – per specific indication/drug – to various well-established pharmaceutical companies.
-The pharmaceutical sub-licensee are expected
+InnoCan’s business strategy for the Yissum Agreement is to sub-license – per specific indication/drug – to various well-established pharmaceutical companies.

 The material terms of the Yissum Agreement are to contain terms to pass through to sub-licensees the responsibility for subsequent Yissum payments and for obtaining all required regulatory approvals.